On the non-existence of elements of Kervaire invariant one: The Periodicity Theorem

 \subsection{Periodicity theorems}

 We now turn to our main periodicity theorem.
 As will be apparent to the reader, the technique can be used to get a much more general result.
-We have chosen to focus on a case which contains the result needed for the proof of Theorem~\ref{thm:20}, and yet can be stated for general $G=\ztn$.
-In order to formulate it we need to consider all of the spectra $\mutn{H}$ for $H\subseteq G$, and we'll need to distinguish some of the important elements of the homotopy groups we've specified.
-We use~\eqref{eq:72} to map
+We have chosen to focus on a case which contains what is needed for the proof of Theorem~\ref{thm:20}, and yet can be stated for general $G=\ztn$.